Childhood, Youth and Education Studies BA (Hons)

 Why you should study this course

-We have designed our course to help prepare you for a range of careers, such as social, youth and community work, family support or progression to teacher training.
+We have designed this course to prepare you for a range of careers, including teacher training, youth and community work, family support and or social work.

 You’ll have the opportunity to hear from a range of guest speakers (subject to availability) which have previously included practice experts in special educational needs, child protection, children and young people’s health and youth violence, or those practising in contexts such as youth work, pastoral care, social care or primary/secondary education.